lynndylanhurley/devise_token_auth/README.md

 ## Overriding the Omniauth Success resource serializer

-Rendering an Omniauth success works a litte differently to the other controller which is why there is no render override.
-Instead we provide a method to override which defines how you want the resource (usually the user object) to be serialized.
+Rendering an Omniauth success works a litte differently to the other controllers which is why there is no render override.
+Instead we provide a method to override how you want the resource (usually the user object) to be serialized.
 The default is:

 ~~~ruby
 def serialize_omniauth_success_resource(resource)